 Vivo Dual LCD monitor arm

 If you’re working with a multi-screen setup, you’ll need a tougher option than the AmazonBasics offering — one like this Vivo Dual arm.
 It’s slightly less adjustable and only moves vertically or horizontally, but you can get a 17-inch or 39-inch pole for added height.
-You can position each monitor individually so you could have one in portrait and the other in landscape orientation.
-Vivo’s Dual monitor arm relies on a similar clamp to the AmazonBasics option so it should take just seconds to set up.
+You can position each monitor individually to have one in portrait and the other in landscape orientation.
+Vivo’s Dual monitor arm relies on a similar clamp to the AmazonBasics option, so it should take just seconds to set up.

 Vari Dual monitor arm

 Vari not only makes one of our preferred standing desks, but you can also get a flexible arm to match.
 Available as either a single or dual screen mount, Vari’s option can extend up to 29 inches and support 19.8 pounds.
 It’s fully adjustable and looks more like a pair of robot arms than a desktop accessory.
 Both connection points are also VESA-compatible, so you shouldn’t have to worry about your supports.
 You can rotate either side a full 360 degrees for total freedom when it comes to your desk.